Saurabhparshar/E-commerce-website/README.md

 It's an ecommerce web application inspired by amazon.

 ## Techonologies and tools used
-React js, Node js , Express , Mongodb , Javascript .
+React js, Node js , Express , MongoDB , Javascript .

  It's a mern stack project.